Riley-D-1/Software-Assement-Task-2/rules.md

 ## Combat and defense
-On your turn, you may attack once with a **Fighter card** on your playing space.
-Your opponent may defend with a fighter card in their playing space.
+On your turn, you may attack once with a **Number Card** in your hand.
+Your opponent may defend with a fighter card in own hand.

 If no defense is played (or they can't play a defence):